National Lamington Day

-The History of Lamington Day
+History of National Lamington Day

 At over a century old, this treat was named after the Governor of Queensland, Lord Lamington.
 The story goes that he was having his favorite yellow sponge cake served for his guests when the maid-servant accidentally dropped the cake into melted chocolate.
 When his Lordship heard he was the one who recommended them to roll the squares in coconut shavings to make them less messy for guests to eat with their tea.

-There is even an Australian Lamington appreciation society (ALAS) which is committed to the preservation of their world famous Lamingtons, and annually celebrating Lamington Day.
+There is even an Australian Lamington appreciation society (ALAS) which is committed to the preservation of their world famous Lamingtons, and annually celebrating National Lamington Day.

-How to Celebrate Lamington Day
+How to celebrate National Lamington Day

-Lamington Day would be a great day to try out a new recipe and have your lamington and invite friends over for afternoon tea!
+National Lamington Day would be a great day to try out a new recipe and have your lamington and invite friends over for afternoon tea!
 Here is a good recipe from the ALAS website.

-Here is Paul Tully’s True-Blue Delicious Aussie Lamington Recipe:
+Paul Tully’s True-Blue Delicious Aussie Lamington recipe

 What you will need:

-½ cup butter
+- ½ cup butter

-½ cup powdered sugar
+- ½ cup powdered sugar

-1 teaspoon of vanilla essence (if you only have extract use about 1 ½ teaspoons)
+- 1 teaspoon of vanilla essence (if you only have extract use about 1 ½ teaspoons)

-1 cup of self-rising flour
+- 1 cup of self-rising flour

-½ cup of milk
+- ½ cup of milk

 Beat the eggs well, gradually adding the sugar until dissolved.
 Add the milk and vanilla essence and then stir in the self-rising flour.
 Next whip the butter into the mixture.
-Pour the mixture into a cake tin or Llamington baking dish and bake in a moderate oven of 180 degrees Celsius (355 degrees Fahrenheit) for 35 minutes.
+Pour the mixture into a cake tin or Lamington baking dish and bake in a moderate oven of 180 degrees Celsius (355 degrees Fahrenheit) for 35 minutes.
 Allow the cake to cool for at least 10 minutes and then stand for 24 hours preferably in the refrigerator, before applying the icing.

 The Chocolate Icing: